Understanding Beam Schedules, Sections, and Details: A Comprehensive Review

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's spend some time reviewing sheet S401, the beam schedule, sections and details.
-Let's begin looking at the beam schedule.
-You can see in the beam schedule, there's the mark, the width in inches, the depth, the reinforcing, where bottom bars are and how many, top left, if need be, top right, stirrups, which are cages, and we'll learn more about that, and there are remarks.
+Let's spend some time reviewing sheet S401, the beam schedule, sections, and details.
+Let's begin by looking at the beam schedule.
+The beam schedule includes the mark, the width in inches, the depth, the reinforcing, where the bottom bars are and how many, top left (if needed), top right, stirrups (which are cages, and we'll learn more about that), and remarks.

-So here is a typical beam diagram.
+Here is a typical beam diagram.
 You can see that this is a column under a structural grid, column at a structural grid, another column at a structural grid, and a projection, for example, like a balcony.
-Between the face of the columns, there's a length.
+There is a length between the face of the columns.

-This is showing that the rebar coming out of the column must extend a quarter of the length into the beam.
-There's rebar here against this column, 0.3 times the length of this.
-On an interior, we have 0.3 times the length, 0.3 times the length.
+This shows that the rebar coming out of the column must extend a quarter of the length into the beam.
+Rebar is placed here against this column, 0.3 times the length of this.
+For an interior, we have 0.3 times the length, 0.3 times the length.

-You can see we have a class B lap, and then we have a length right here.
-There's a schedule for the stirrups that go from here into here, and we'll see the stirrups down here.
+You can see that we have a class B lap, and then we have a length right here.
+There is a schedule for the stirrups that go from here into here, and we'll see the stirrups down here.
 An interior span, scheduled stirrups, and scheduled stirrups for a cantilever.

-The typical vertical beam penetration detail, you can see that we're saying at 8-inch diameter, sleeves are larger, provide two J-hook bars at 6 inches on center each side of sleeve, centered about sleeve, match bar size of typical beam stirrups.
-So that's what's going on in here, and they're saying three additional stirrups at 3 inches each side of sleeve, match size of beam stirrups.
+Here is the typical vertical beam penetration detail.
+It specifies an 8-inch diameter, sleeves are larger, and provides two J-hook bars at 6 inches on center, each side of the sleeve, centered about the sleeve, matching the bar size of typical beam stirrups.
+So that's what's going on in here, and they're saying three additional stirrups, 3 inches on each side of the sleeve, matching the size of beam stirrups.
 Then they have their note that's going on right here.

 Learn Blueprint Reading